 Unfortunately, you can’t use chickpea flour instead of regular or plain flour in other recipes because it absorbs wet ingredients very differently.
 You need to use recipes that specifically call for chickpea flour, which is why I created these vegan pancakes!

-Whisk in the wet ingredients.
+Whisk wet.
 Start with 1/2 cup of milk and add the extra 2-3 tablespoons as needed.
 The thicker the batter, the thicker the pancakes, but you don’t want it too thick or the pancakes can be dry.

 Let the batter sit.
 Letting the batter sit for a few minutes while the pan heats up will thicken the batter.
 Since this recipe is gluten free, it also gives the flours time to marinate with the rest of the ingredients which provides an overall better pancake structure.